Technical Operations Manager Jobs in USA with Visa Sponsorship

 How does the H-1B lottery affect my chances as a Technical Operations Manager?

-If you need a cap-subject H-1B, your selection depends on the annual lottery, in recent years, selection rates have hovered around 25%.
+If you need a cap-subject H-1B visa, your selection depends on the annual lottery, in recent years, selection rates have hovered around 25%.
 One way to reduce lottery dependence is to target cap-exempt employers such as universities or nonprofit research organizations.
 Australian nationals have a more direct path through the E-3 visa, which requires no lottery and has never come close to exhausting its annual allocation of 10,500 visas.

 Can I switch employers while on an H-1B as a Technical Operations Manager?